AlexKnusel-MKETool/rudder-transformation-action/README.md

         "language" (required): <transformation language>,
         "test-input-file" (optional) : <path to file containing an array of events to test the transformation>, "expected-output" (optional) : <path to file containing an array of expected output for the above input after running the transformation code>
-      }
+        "publish" (optional) : <set to true to automatically publish the transformation after testing (default: false)>, }
      ```